pedalboard/pedalboard-hw/README.md

 4. Tag the pedalboard-hw-site commit of the tagged Action run.
   - Add a link to the tag on pedalboard-hw-site also in the release descritpion
+  - copy the tagged files into a subdirectory

 5. Bump the version on main to RC1 (as described above)
   - Change old version for diff on pedalboard-hw.kibot.yaml (2 lines!)